FriendsOfTYPO3/extension_builder/Documentation/Index.rst

       en

    :Description:
       The Extension Builder helps you to build TYPO3 extensions based on Extbase and Fluid.
-      You can design your model with a graphical modeler and create frontend plugins or backend modules.
+You can design your domain model with a graphical modeler and create frontend plugins or backend modules.
 All required files are generated and you will have a basic extension where you can insert your business logic.

       In addition to the *kickstart mode*, the Extension Builder also provides a *roundtrip mode* that allows you to use the graphical editor